prof-tallman/csc228/understanding_fear/lesson_responding_to_fear_activity.md

 - A senior who is worried about finding a job after graduation
 - A student who dreads giving a presentation
 - Someone who is worried about an unexpected financial expense
+- Someone who is worried about losing a job or losing a scholarship
 - A student who is afraid of making the wrong career decision
 - Someone who is worried about a family member traveling
 - A student who is anxious about making a significant mistake